 The heart of Otomi embroidery is located in the town of Tenango, Hidalgo, Mexico.
 Tenango, a small town located on a plateau in a lush valley surrounded by cliffs and waterfalls is home to hundreds of embroiderers.
-We work with a small collective of embroiderers to produce a range of custom luxury soft furniture and pillows.
+We work with a small collective of embroiderers to produce a range of custom luxury loungers and pillows.
 The embroiderers are registered with the government and set their prices with us for each project every year.

 In the 60's after a debilitating drought hit the sustenance farming community, the Otomi people sought a new form of revenue through craft, and Otomi embroidery was born.
 This embroidery style, born from necessity and scarcity of resources can be traced back to its Spanish and Aztec roots with its use of satin stitch and repeating side profile motives.
 High above the town of Tenango is a large limestone cliff formation with a series of caves called Sirius.
 Inside the caves are drawings of figures, birds and animals and local legend has it, that these are what have inspired the drawings for the Otomi embroidery.

 The first step of the embroidery process is to draw the design onto the fabric.
 Waterproof pen is used so that the design can be washed out later, and the pen is fluidly and confidently moved across the fabric.
 Turkeys, deer, hares, parrots, fish, armadillos, roosters, and agricultural scenes appear like magic and are common repeating motives that are often used.
 The perfect balance of negative positive space gives the embroidery a contemporary graphic quality.
 Stencils are definitely not allowed, and the quality of the drawing will directly affect and influence the final embroidered piece.